crazyelectron-io/crazyelectron-blog/content/gpg-key-gen.md

 ---
-title: 6 steps to protect your secrets on Github
+title: Protect your secrets on Github
-description: Secure your secretswith GPG keys  while storing them in a public Github repository.
+description: Secure your secrets with GnuPG keys while storing them in a public Github repository.
 image: git-secret.png
 publishedAt: 2021-06-02
 authors: